shohoku11wrj/shohoku11wrj.github.com/_posts/way/Technology/2013-10-19-algorithm-study-series-four.md

 To store edges, there is difference between __edge/adjacency list__ and __adjacency matrix__.
 The former 2 structures only store the edges actually present in the graph, while the 3rd structure stores a placeholder for every pair of vertices.

 ### Edge List

+The edge list structure is possibly the simplest, tough not the most efficient, representation of a graph G.

 [picture of edge list]